Community valued roles and Social

 Marginalised groups (aged, people with

-disability, poor and destitute, ethnic groups etc.) were devalued and still are today, and
+disability, poor and destitute, ethnic groups etc.) were devalued and still are

 always be.
 However while some practices were seen as cruel, these